3JTek/Project-4/README.md

 #### Communication

-Key point for this project and any project, we met every morning in a quiet room, broadcasting the latest version of the application and discussing about today's priority.
+Key point for this project and any project, we met every morning in a quiet room, broadcasting the latest version of the application and discussed about today's priorities.

 We also tend to work in a 'war zone' kind of mode where we could code next to each other.
 This allowed rapid decision making process when an issue came up or a design concern was raised.

 #### Task management

 Working in a group of 2 is a huge advantage as long as each other understand the work that needs to be done.
 We used Trello quite heavily to create tickets and assigned tasks.
 Until the MVP, we decided to assign 1 person to build the back-end while the other person would look at how to plug Twilio and other APIs.
-Once done, we divided the front-end pages between each other and start adding extra features after reaching MVP.
-We stop coding half a day before project presentation to ensure everything was deployed and working correctly.
+Once done, we divided the front-end pages between each others and start adding extra features.
+IMPORTANT: we stopped coding half a day before project presentation to ensure everything was deployed and working correctly.

 #### Branching and Conflict resolution

-We use a simplified version of the GitFlow branching system where we basically used 3 different type of branches:
+We used a simplified version of the GitFlow branching system where we basically used 3 different type of branches:

 1. Development: this is the main branch where anyone could create feature branches from and merge their work back in.
 No broken code should never be merged in development since it will affect everyone's code.
 2. <feature-branch>: those branches were created by any member of the group in order to develop new features.
 The branches needed to be named according to the feature developed (i.e. <login-route>).